rotheconrad/HeatSeq/README.md

 ### Case Three: Custom Metadata

-The custom metadata case allows the user to modify the predicted clusters and meta colors files output by case one or two to include additional metadata categories and/or alter the colors.
+The custom metadata case allows the user to modify the *predicted_clusters.tsv* and the *meta_colors.tsv* files output from the case two example to include additional metadata categories and/or alter the colors.
+In this example we've added niche and clermontyping assignments for each genome and we've added color assignments for each unique niche or clermontyping category.

 ```bash
 python HeatSeq.py -i files/01_example_fastANI_allV.tsv -o tests/03_example_default -m files/01_example_predicted_clusters.tsv -c files/01_example_meta_colors.tsv